Changelog

 jxscout pro CLI - multiple files selected

-Improvements and bug fixes
+Improvements and Bug Fixes

-• Deprecated the "Filter descriptors by file path" searchbox in favor of the new multi-file selection feature
+• Deprecated the "Filter descriptors by file path" search box in favor of the new multi-file selection feature.

-• Added the ability to cancel in-flight requests when switching away from the project-level descriptors view
+• Added the ability to cancel in-flight requests when switching away from the project-level descriptors view.

-• Duplicate descriptors are now automatically collapsed into single entries for cleaner visualization
+• Duplicate descriptors are now automatically collapsed into single entries for cleaner visualization.

 jxscout pro CLI - collapsed descriptors